-How long is the INITIAL EXAM?
+How long is the INITIAL CONSULTATION

 How many treatments and how often?